-The kid in PE class at school who had no hope, like the lard ass running cross country or the wheelchair boy doing the high jump, today I am him.
+The kid in PE class at school who had no hope, like the lard-arse running cross-country or the wheelchair boy doing the high jump, today I am him.
 If it weren’t for my earnest, pained face, Swami would think I’m taking the piss.

 “Your heel isn’t on the floor,” he says.
 “Get your bottom down.
 What’s that hand doing there?
 No, over, not under.
 Keep your mouth closed.
 You’re inhaling, not exhaling.”

-My ears are working; I know what he’s saying.
+My ears are working; I know what I should be doing.
 It’s the rest of me not working.
 My body just won’t bend that way or that far.
 You might be able to teach an old dog new tricks, but you can’t teach it to meow.
 It’s not my fault.
 It’s genetics.
 My Dad has had both knees and hips replaced.
 I’m built from shoddy materials.

 Swami eventually gives up on me, conceding I’m as much a hopeless case as a eunuch attempting the Kama Sutra.
 He starts giving me separate instructions to the rest of the class: “Everyone do x, y and z.
 You,” pointing at me, “just stand there and put your hands on your head.”